radanalyticsio/streaming-lab/README.md

 ### Procedure

-1. Launch a Spark cluster.
-This cluster will be used by the transformer application to process messages from Kafka and generate sentiment scores for the messages.
-The following command will create a cluster named `mycluster`, note that this cluster is using a specific image to ensure compatibility with the other lab artifacts.
-    ```
-    oshinko create --image docker.io/elmiko/radanalytics-pyspark:2.2.1-streaming-lab mycluster
-    ```
 1. Deploy the update-transformer application.
-You will need the Kafka broker information as well as the Spark cluster name from the previous step for this command.
+You will need the Kafka broker information for this command.
 To build and deploy the transformer use the following command:
     ```
     oc new-app --template=oshinko-python-spark-build-dc \
       -p APPLICATION_NAME=transformer \
       -p GIT_URI=https://github.com/radanalyticsio/streaming-lab \
       -p CONTEXT_DIR=update-transformer \
-      -p SPARK_OPTIONS='--packages=org.apache.spark:spark-sql-kafka-0-10_2.11:2.2.1' \
-      -p OSHINKO_CLUSTER_NAME=<cluster name>
       -e KAFKA_BROKERS=<kafka-hostname:port> \
       -e KAFKA_IN_TOPIC=social-firehose \
       -e KAFKA_OUT_TOPIC=sentiments \